FineUploader/fine-uploader/readme.md

 <br/>
 ### License ###
-This plugin is open sourced under MIT license, GNU GPL 2 or later and GNU LGPL 2 or later.
-Please see the license.txt file for details.
+This plugin is open sourced under GNU GPL v3 or you may purchase a Widen Commerical license to release you from the terms of GPL v3.
+Please see the [downloads page](http://fineuploader.com/downloads.html) for details.

 <br/>